Tubeless Tire Compatibility

 The interior perimeter of the rim must also be correctly designed to work as tubeless.
-First, the rim channel must be airtight.
+The rim channel must be internally airtight.
 This is typically done with different types of adhesive tapes.

 Tubeless valves can vary in design.
 The base of the valve should create an air tight seal.
 The valve shaft is threaded and a nut is used to pull the head tight against the inside perimeter of the wheel well.

-For bicycles, tubeless tires are an evolving technology.
+Bicycle tubeless tire system are an evolving technology.
 It is a common assumption among rim and tire manufacturers that the tire sealant will take care of any small air leaks or seepage.
 It is possible to do everything to specification and there still may be some slow leakage.
 It is important to check often and address any issues before riding.